1587/speaking-exam/00-part3.md

 My answer:

 ```
-I gave a call to my coworkers yesterday, we were busy with work,
+I gave a call to my colleagues about the business contract yesterday, we were busy with work.
-we talked about the business contract.

-Many times a day, because I use email to contact with my coworkers and our customers.
+I use the email about twenty times a day , becasue I often contact with my colleagues by the email.

-I always use email first, but when I need to discuss a lot of information with my coworkers,
-I will use phone instead.
+I always use email first,  Because It's very convenient,
+but when I need to discuss a lot of information with my colleagues, I use phone instead.
 ```